"Video games are an expressive medium. They represent how real and imagined systems work. They invite

 Plog, or, Play Log (10%)

 Each week you will be introduced to one or more games, virtual worlds, stories, or theoretical texts.
-You will be required to keep a weekly "plog" or "play log" about the games that you play and the texts that you read.
+You will be required to keep a weekly “plog” or “play log” about the games that you play and the texts that you read.
 Plog entries will be short reactions, responses, meditations, and provocations that engage the game and your play on a critical, analytical, or theoretical level.
-Entries will be submitted via the plog message board.
+Plogs will be posted to the class blog.
+See the plog prompt for more details.

 Critical Review (10%)